David Ben-Gurion: Ottoman Empire and Constantinople

-In the autumn of 1908 Ben Gurion returned to Plonsk to be conscripted into the army and avoid his father facing a heavy fine.
+In the autumn of 1908 Ben-Gurion returned to Płońsk to be conscripted into the army and avoid his father facing a heavy fine.
 He immediately deserted and returned to Sejera, travelling, via Germany, with forged papers.

 On 12 April 1909 two Jews from Sejera were killed in clashes with local Arabs following the death of a villager from Kfar Kanna, shot in an attempted robbery.
-There is little conformation of Ben Gurion's accounts of his part in this event.
+There is little conformation of Ben-Gurion's accounts of his part in this event.

-Later that summer Ben Gurion moved to Zichron Yaakov.
-From where the following spring he was invited, by Ben Zvi, to join the staff of Paole Zion's new Hebrew periodical, Ha'ahdut (The Unity), which was being established in Jerusalem.
+Later that summer, Ben-Gurion moved to Zichron Yaakov.
+From where the following spring he was invited, by Ben-Zvi, to join the staff of Poale Zion's new Hebrew periodical, Ha'ahdut (The Unity), which was being established in Jerusalem.
 They needed his fluency in Hebrew for translating and proof reading.
 It was the end of his career as a farm labourer.
 The first three editions came out monthly with an initial run of 1000 copies.
 It then became a weekly with a print run of 450 copies.
 He contributed 15 articles over the first year, using various pen names, eventually settling for Ben Gurion.
 The adopting of Hebrew names was common amongst those who remained during the Second Aliyah.
-He chose Ben Gurion after the historic Joseph ben Gurion.
+He chose Ben-Gurion after the historic Joseph ben Gurion.

 In the spring of 1911, faced with the collapse of the Second Aliyah, Poale Zion's leadership decided the future lay in "Ottomanisation".
-Ben Zvi, Manya and Israel Shochat announced their intention to move to Istanbul.
-Ben Zvi and Shochat planned to study law; Ben Gurion was to join them but first needed to learn Turkish, spending eight months in Salonika, at that time the most advanced Jewish community in the area.
-Whilst studying he had to conceal that he was Ashkanazi due to local Sephardic prejudices.
-Ben Zvi obtained a forged secondary school certificate so Ben Gurion could join him in Istanbul University.
-Ben Gurion was entirely dependent on funding from his father, while Ben Zvi found work teaching.
-Struggling with ill health Ben Gurion spent some time in hospital.
+Ben-Zvi, Manya and Israel Shochat announced their intention to move to Istanbul.
+Ben-Zvi and Shochat planned to study law at Istanbul University; Ben-Gurion was to join them but first needed to learn Turkish, spending eight months in Salonika, at that time the most advanced Jewish community in the area.
+Whilst studying he had to conceal that he was Ashkenazi due to local Sephardic prejudices.
+Ben-Zvi obtained a forged secondary school certificate so Ben-Gurion could join him in Dar al-Funun.
+Ben-Gurion was entirely dependent on funding from his father, while Ben-Zvi found work teaching.
+Struggling with ill health, Ben-Gurion spent some time in hospital.